 I’m big on leading by example and learning from those who are smarter than me.
 I don’t have it all figured out, so use those who have to help teach me.

 You should do the same.
-Find someone who really has blogging figured out (usually at least 4+ years of experience).
+Find someone who has blogging figured out (usually at least 4+ years of experience).
 They will be able to guide and help you as they really understand what it takes to blog.

 Then don’t be afraid to invest in that education.
 There are courses and other materials you can purchase to help you learn what you do not know.
 One idea is the Productivity Planner.
-For less than the cost of dinner out with your family, you can learn the tools and have resources to help you learn where to focus your time and how to plan your day.
+For less than the cost of dinner out with your family, you can learn the tools and have resources to help you determine where to focus your time and how to plan your day.
 It’s a course from a blogger for a blogger.